Your Library Card

 Library Administration (see contact page)

 The Library’s operating budget is funded by Hamilton residents from property tax revenues.
 According to state law, the Library receives 1/3 of a mill of township property tax revenues.
 This appropriation changes every year.
-FY2016 Final Budget
+Fiscal Year 2020 Library Budget

 Gifts can be made to the Hamilton Free Public Library.

 A donation to the Library is a fitting way to honor or remember an individual and to benefit the community.

 Donations made to the Hamilton Public Library are tax-deductible.
 Save your receipt for tax purposes.